The 9 Worst Things You Can Do To Your Skin, Ranked

 We asked dermatologist Debra Jaliman, MD, Assistant Professor of Dermatology at Icahn School of Medicine at Mount Sinai, to weigh in on the worst things we can subject our complexions to.
 She ranked the habits in order from bad to cardinal sin-level — and while some are to be expected, others may surprise you.
 How many of them are you guilty of?

-Click ahead for the countdown of the nine behaviors to nix ASAP if you love your dermis.
+Click ahead for the countdown of the nine behaviours to nip in the bud ASAP if you love your dermis.
 But first, grab a glass of water to sip as you read.